-We run CBT courses at our Crawley & East Grinstead, sites, current prices HERE.
+We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 It’s a long and busy day, but we do our best to make it fun and whether your goal is to ride a moped, scooter or motorbike short or long term, the CBT will teach you the basic essentials before you go into the world of 2 wheels.
-Your safety is always paramount, luckily MTS Sussex has the largest training site in the area, so plenty of room to practice!
+Your safety is always paramount, luckily MTS Sussex has the largest training sites in the area, so plenty of room to practice!

 For more information see our CBT Frequently Asked Questions.